pslisko/performa365docs/docs/howto/manage_email_notifications.rst

 #.
 Click **Save** to commit changes.

-Configure Email Notifications
+Configure E-mail Notifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 In the **System settings** section on the **Manage** page click **E-mail notifications** tile.
 #. **E-mail notification** page is shown containing three sections: **E-mail service settings**, **E-mail notification settings** and **E-mail notification history** .
 #.
 Click on **E-mail notification settings**.
 #.
 List of all available E-mail notifications is displayed below.
 #.
-The leftmost column **E-mail notifications** contains the name of the notice.
+The leftmost column **E-mail notifications** contains the name of the notification.
 This name cannot be changed.
 #.
 Second column **Type** indicates whether the message is sent automatically:

       * *on event* (e.g., when learners successfully complete a course, they will be sent an e-mail message informing them the course has been finished.
 Additional items can be included in the message, such as certificate of completion.)